jpivarski/hyperbolic-storage-space/README.md

-For a more conversational introduction, a live demonstration of the viewer, and background on hyperbolic spaces, see http://www.coffeeshopphysics.com/articles/FIXME-NOT-WRITTEN-YET
+For a live demonstration of this project, and a conversational background on the idea of hyperbolic spaces, see http://www.coffeeshopphysics.com/articles/2012-12/22_lost_in_hyperbolia/

 Package contents
 ================